ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Add detached submodule digests and detached eat bundles (DEBs)

-* New simpler and more universal scheme for identifying the type of a nested token
+* New simpler and more universal scheme for identifying the encoding of a nested token

 * Made clear that CBOR and JSON are only mixed when nesting a token in another token

 * Clearly separate CDDL for JSON and CBOR-specific data items

-* Define UJCS
+* Define UJCS (unsigned JWTs)

 * Add CDDL for a general Claims-Set used by UCCS, UJCS, CWT, JWT and EAT